gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 10. Restart the agent if the systemd service is already enabled.
 11. Set `active_version` in `update.yaml` if successful or not enabled.
 12. Replace the symlinks/binaries and `/var/lib/teleport/proc/sqlite.db` and quit (exit 1) if unsuccessful.
-13. Remove and purge any `teleport` package if installed.
-14. Verify the symlinks to the active version still exists.
-15. Remove all stored versions of the agent except the current version and last working version.
+13. Remove all stored versions of the agent except the current version and last working version.
-16. Configure `update.yaml` with the current proxy address and group, and set `enabled` to true.
+14. Configure `update.yaml` with the current proxy address and group, and set `enabled` to true.

 The `disable` subcommand will:
 1. Configure `update.yaml` to set `enabled` to false.